 We are now delivering training to prospective volunteers online.
 This is a new venture for us and we are requesting feedback from volunteers after their training sessions as usual.
 If your tutor application is successful, we will invite you to join an online training session and explain the process for completing your DBS check remotely following training.

 Yes, you can!
-We have now launched our online tutoring platform, meaning you’ll be able to join one of our tutoring programmes from anywhere in the country.
+We have now launched our online tutoring platform, meaning you’ll be able to join one of our tutoring programmes from anywhere in England, Scotland or Wales.

 Please do apply via our normal online application form - https://www.tfaforms.com/332860 - you can select 'None of the above' under the 'Region' question.
 This means you'll be able to support as an online only tutor.
 We'll invite you to some online training and process your DBS for you before you get started.